UPDATED: More Jersey Shore Beaches, Boardwalks Close Amid Coronavirus Fears

-UPDATE: Asbury Park, Bradley, Island Heights, Point Pleasant Beach, Ocean City, Sea Girt and Spring Lake are closing down their boardwalks to stop the spread of coronavirus.

-Brick, Island Heights, Lavellette and Ocean Heights closed their beaches, joining Seaside Heights.
+Bay Head, Brick, Island Heights, Lavellette, Mantoloking, Ocean Heights, Point Pleasant closed their beaches, joining Seaside Heights.
 The boardwalk in Seaside Heights remains open -- for now.

 “I want to take every measure I can to protect the community,” Ocean City Mayor Jay Gillian said in a statement.
 “We have a large senior population, and it’s of utmost importance to take their well-being into consideration.”

-Note: UPDATE: Asbury Park, Bradley, Island Heights, Ocean City, Sea Girt and Spring Lake are closing down their boardwalks to stop the spread of coronavirus.